Ahmed Nimal: Career

-Nimal played the deceitful friend in the family drama film E Dharifulhu (2009) which is directed by himself and featuring an ensemble cast including Niuma Mohamed, Yoosuf Shafeeu, Mohamed Manik and Sheela Najeeb.
-At 1st Maldives Film Awards, Nimal received his first nomination as Best Director for his work in the film.
+Nimal played the deceitful friend in the family drama film E Dharifulhu (2009) which was directed by himself and featured an ensemble cast including Niuma Mohamed, Yoosuf Shafeeu, Mohamed Manik and Sheela Najeeb.
+At the 1st Maldives Film Awards, Nimal received his first nomination as Best Director for his work in the film.
 Another release of the year, Loaiybahtakaa (2009), written and directed by Yoosuf Shafeeu stars him as a notable businessman who struggles to welcome his illegitimate son into his family.
 The romantic drama, co-starring Yoosuf Shafeeu, Fathimath Fareela and Mohamed Faisal, tells the story of unrequited love, and proved to be a commercial success.

 Nimal's first release of 2010 was a special appearance in Ali Shifau's family drama Dhin Veynuge Hithaamaigaa where he played and unnamed character who informs Dr. Nahees, played by Mohamed Manik about his wife's maternal death.
 The film showcases discrimination against the islanders, family revenge and fatherhood responsibilities.
-Being able to screen fifteen housefull shows of the film, it was declared to be a commercial success.
+Being able to screen fifteen full-house shows of the film, it was declared to be a commercial success.
 He next starred in the horror film Zalzalaa En'buri Aun (2010) which was edited, written, produced and directed by himself.
 It was a spin-off to Aslam Rasheed's horror classic film Zalzalaa (2000) starring, Ibrahim Wisan, Ali Shameel and Niuma Mohamed.
 The film revolves around a mariage blanc, a murder of husband by his wife with secret lover and avenging of his death from everyone involved in the crime.
 He played the role Mohamed, father of an avaricious girl who kills her husband with the help of her secret lover.
 The film received mixed response from critics and it did average business at box office.
 At the 6th Gaumee Film Awards he received a nomination for Best Director, Best Editing, Best Sound Mixing and Best Art Direction for his work in the film.